Number of K-12 Schools: 824

-The only reference in the Public Schools Act regarding distance education is mention that the Minister of Education can approve courses of study, including correspondence and other courses.
-Distance Learning is defined by Manitoba Education as:
+The only reference in the Public Schools Act regarding distance education is mention that the Minister of Education and Early childhood Learning can approve courses of study, including correspondence and other courses.
+Distance Learning is defined by Manitoba Education and Early childhood Learning as:

 - a method of accessing courses of study even though learners and their teachers, instructors, or tutor/markers may be in different physical locations; and

 - programs that provide flexibility and equitable access to diverse learning opportunities, while at the same time respects local community decisions regarding program implementation.

-Manitoba Education has issued other regulatory and policy documents: Independent Study Option (ISO), Teacher Mediated Option (TMO) and Web-Based Course (WBC) Option.
+Manitoba Education and Early Childhood Learning has issued other regulatory and policy documents.
 In 2014, Manitoba Education created a framework that allowed for virtual collegiates to operate in the province.
-To date, the Manitoba First Nations Education Resource Centre and the Pembina Trails and St. James-Assiniboia School Divisions (i.e., InformNet Online High School) have signed an Memorandums of Understanding (MOUs) with the Province and have been granted school codes for their virtual collegiates.
+To date, the Manitoba First Nations Education Resource Centre and the Pembina Trails and St. James-Assiniboia School Divisions (i.e., InformNet Online High School) have signed an Memorandums of Understanding (MOUs) with the province and have been granted school codes for their virtual collegiates.

 For the most part, distance and learning options are funded in a manner similar to brick-and-mortar education with a few exceptions.
-Students enrolled in the ISO are required to pay for each course registration, although for students attending a school within Manitoba it is at the school’s discretion whether the fees are reimbursed in full, in part, or not at all.
-There is a fee per seat that is collected for the TMO, and the consortium that operates this option has established a fee structure for both members and non-members.
-Finally, the InformNet Virtual Collegiate has established a fee structure that depends on the student’s residency and status.
+There is a fee per seat that is collected for the Teacher Mediated Option (TMO), and the consortium that operates this option has established a fee structure for both members and non-members.
+Finally, the InformNet Online High School has established a fee structure that depends on the student’s residency and status.
 Students that reside within the governing school divisions are not charged fees, but students from outside of the school division – as well as homeschooling students and adult learners – are charged fees.

 K-12 Distance and Online Learning Activity